Skip navigation

 Course summary

-• Industry knowledge – you will learn how the industry works, from inception to distribution to cinema, to streaming.
+• You’ll graduate with in-depth knowledge of how the industry works – from distribution to streaming.

-• Local film events – our students get involved with such as Hastings Rocks, Cinecity and screenings at the Komedia Studio.
+• Get involved in local film events such as Hastings Rocks, Cinecity and screenings at the Komedia Studio.

 Modules

-Year 1 Introduction to Filmmaking Introduction to Screenwriting Introduction to Film Analysis Film Production Management Film Editing Hollywood Cinema Year 2 Core modules Screenwriting Film Sound Making the Short Film Contemporary Film Options* Creative Writing for Performance Creative Use of Camera Identities and The Screen Film Festivals Writing for Feature Films and Television Practical Cinematography Screen Genres Industry Placement Final year Graduate Film Development Research Development Directing the Screen Graduate Film Project Film Research Project *Option modules are indicative and may change, depending on timetabling and staff availability.
+Year 1 You’ll explore key debates in film theory, study different genres and build practical filmmaking skills including camera, lighting and editing techniques.
+You’ll also gain insight into film production, including teamwork, planning, direction, casting and post-production.
+Core modules Introduction to Filmmaking Introduction to Screenwriting Introduction to Film Analysis Film Production Management Film Editing Hollywood Cinema Year 2 You’ll deepen your skills in digital production, post-production and sound, while gaining hands-on experience by creating a short film in a collaborative team.
+Alongside this, you will develop your screenwriting and storytelling abilities, explore contemporary film theory and have the chance to tailor your studies through option modules or a professional placement.
+Core modules Screenwriting Film Sound Making the Short Film Contemporary Film Options* Creative Writing for Performance Creative Use of Camera Identities and The Screen Film Festivals Writing for Feature Films and Television Practical Cinematography Screen Genres Industry Placement Optional placement year An optional placement year gives you the chance to apply your skills in a professional setting, gain industry experience and build valuable contacts before returning for your final year.
+Final year You’ll develop and direct a professional-quality short film, gaining hands-on experience in screenwriting, production management, directing actors and technical filmmaking.
+You’ll also complete an independent research project that demonstrates your analytical and research skills.
+Core modules Graduate Film Development Research Development Directing the Screen Graduate Film Project Film Research Project *Option modules are indicative and may change, depending on timetabling and staff availability.

 How to apply